ArchiMoebius/packet-maze/README.md

 # Packet-Maze

+An interactive training tool for budding network programming enthousiast's!

 Are you a packet wizard?
 How's your packet craft?
 Find out with this interactive trainer!

 Start off by doing a little setup (skip if you know what you're doing)